kow-k/pyPLB/README.md

-# pyPLB - (Generalized) Pattern Lattice Builder by Python
+# pyPLB - Python-based (Generalized) Pattern Lattice Builder

-A Python implementation of generalized Pattern Lattice Builder (pyPLB) for constructing and analyzing pattern lattices from structured data.
+A Python implementation of generalized Pattern Lattice Builder (gPLB) for constructing and analyzing pattern lattices from structured data.

 ## Overview